sinajia/Downloader/README.md

 /// </configuration>
 ```

-You only need to modify the values of the above five variables.
+You should modify the values of the above five variables.

 The program will first request a json string from a specified resource.
 The get request url is stored in CGlobal::downloadurl_.
 Your server side needs to give the real download link.

-Here is an example of a server side (node.js)
+Here is an example of a server side (Node.js)

 ```js
 const express = require('express')